oddopuscomposer/oddopuscomposer.github.io/_posts/2026-01-02-proc-gen-part-1-names.md

 We, of course, can generate our own theophorics, non-denominational and otherwise, for our zealots and clerics.
 Beloved of, bestowed by, blessed by, blessing from, is the spirit of, beloved of, eternal dweller of %deity%   splendour of, %deity% faithful to, guided by, handmaid of, protected by, provided by,  warrior of, etc.

 {% include figure.liquid loading="eager" path="assets/img/blog_images/ZotePrecept32.png" class="img-fluid rounded z-depth-1" %}
 <em>32	Precept Thirty-Two: 'Names Have Power'.<br>
 Names have power, and so to name something is to grant it power.
 I myself named my nail 'Life Ender'.
 Do not steal the name I came up with!
 Invent your own!*
 <em>*- Zote the Mighty (Hollow Knight)*</em>

-Heck, those who dabble in programming have many inside jokes about the challenges of naming conventions, especially when creating their variables.
-Its true names are powerful; an honorific like doctor or man of science calls for an elevated position of gained skill and knowledge.
-An epithet like of the queen's jeweled dagger or her of a thousand screams throws the weight of association behind the individual.

 # Code Experiements
 But we are also putting the code in a details drop down!